interest-protocol/interest-lst/README.md

 - **Non-custodial:** The admin does not have any access to the funds.
 It uses a Coin accounting system to keep track of deposits/rewards

-- **Fair:** The deposit fee increases as a validator gets a higher stake compared to the other.
+- **Fair:** The deposit fee increases as a validator gets a higher stake compared to others.
 It incentivizes users to deposit in other validators.

 - **Flexible:** Users have granular control over their deposit via the 3 Coin options.